Sq1754/Sq1754/README.md

 - 👀 I’m interested in ...
 Software developmentand Artificial Intelligence
 - 🌱 I’m currently learning ...
 Web development
 - 💞️ I’m looking to collaborate on basic java Projects and website designing
--   my skills - Java and C
+- Skills - Java | C programming  | web development
 - 📫 How to reach me ... sq1754 google it
 -     or mail me on saqlain4517@gmail.com
 -